-In FIdM, revocation means disabling identity data, often represented as identity attributes in security tokens, therefore they can't be used for identification and authorisation purposes anymore.
+In FIdM, revocation means disabling identity data, often represented as identity attributes in security tokens, therefore they can't be used for identification and authorization purposes anymore.
 Current FIdM systems lack practical and efficient revocation techniques, this may lead to security violations.
-Revocation is an important issue in credential-based systems [44].
+Revocation is an important issue in credential-based systems[40].

-5. DISCUSSION AND RESULTS
+6. DISCUSSION AND RESULTS